 \subsection{H\"older norms and mollification on manifolds}

 Using a partition of unity, H\"older spaces and mollification can be defined on the compact manifold $\mathcal M$ as follows.
-For any finite atlas of $\mathcal M$ with charts $\Omega_i$ we let $\{\chi_i\}$ be the partition of unity subordinate to $\{\Omega_i\}$ and set
+We fix a finite atlas of $\mathcal M$ with charts $(\Omega_i,\phi_i)$, we let $\{\chi_i\}$ be a partition of unity subordinate to $\{\Omega_i\}$ and set

 and